kamiarcoffey/PumpkinPi/README.md

 ## Private Keys
 * To connect to firebase from the iOS app, you will need GoogleService-Info.plist
 * To connect the pi to firebase, you will need pumpkin-pi-firebase-admin-key.json
-* email kamiar.coffey@gmail.com to get these - they contain private API keys are gitignored
+* email kamiar.coffey@gmail.com to get these - they contain private API keys are .gitignored

 ## Note:
 * The Pi must be connected to a network to push